-Throughout the two-day Rush Tech Skills Rodeo, held at the downtown San Antonio, Texas, convention center Dec.
+Throughout the two-day Rush Tech Skills Rodeo, held in the San Antonio, Texas, downtown convention center Dec.
 13-14, Rush Truck Centers Service Operations Vice President Mike Besson introduced one technician with the phrase “always the bridesmaid, never the bride.”

 That technician, Chris Zweifel, has worked for a decade with the Rush El Paso, Texas, Peterbilt store, following a career in maintenance in the U.S. Army.
 Since the Tech Skills competition began in 2006 at the company’s Nashville store, he’s been near the top but never first.